 Chicken Buses (Camionetas): The Iconic Guatemala Experience

 No guide to Guatemala transportation is complete without chicken buses.
 These are retired US school buses, shipped south, repainted in wild colors, modified with louder engines, and put into service covering every road in the country.
 Guatemalans call them “camionetas” or “extraurbanos.”
+For the full deep dive, see our chicken bus guide.

 Chicken Bus Prices